squadran2003/flask-bootstrap-apache-template/README.md

   command virtualenv.(the period represents the current directory) and will install all python dependencies in the venv folder.

 7)Still in the folder venv type the command source bin/activate which will activate the virtualenv.
-  Then install flask with the command pip install flask.
+  Then install all packages required by your app by running the command pip install -r requirements.txt.

 8)Edit the test.wsgi file and change the commands as required